Recommender systems based on graph embedding techniques: A comprehensive review: Bipartite graph embedding for recommendation

-However, the lack of explainability of deep learning-based recommendation models is a long-standing problem.
-In this regard, causal learning \cite{gopnik2007causal, bonner2018causal, yao2020survey, xu2021causal, xu2021learning} seems to be a potential solution, among which the restricted Boltzmann machine (RBM) \cite{salakhutdinov2007restricted} derives the rationale for causal learning in the recommendation.
-As shown in Fig.~\ref{RBM}, for a user, RBM takes each element in the user's feature vector as a unit independently, building the so-called causal relations from the units to the user's interacted items encoded by one-hot and modeling the causality between the user's features and his behavior (i.e., his interactions with items).
-With the learned relational weights, RBM can sort of give practical meaning to how features influence user behavior.
-Factorization machine (FM) \cite{rendle2010factorization} is another pioneer, which builds the causal relations between each pair of elements in a user's feature vector, named feature interactions, by integrating support vector machine (SVM) and SVD (Tab.~\ref{SVD} gives details).
-Although RBM and FM are shallow models, their rationales for learning the mutual causality of richer relations built on sparse user-item interactions motivated a variety of deep causal learning-based recommendation models including, for example, DeepFM \cite{guo2017deepfm}, xDeepFM \cite{lian2018xdeepfm}, deep Boltzmann machine \cite{salakhutdinov2009deep, hu2018deep}, and stuff.
+One difficulty, however, was that deep learning-based recommendation models generally lack well explainability, since the bedrock of these models is the fitting and optimization theory, long been concerned as almost a black-box.
+Faced with this situation, causal learning (or casual inference) \cite{gopnik2007causal, bonner2018causal, yao2020survey, xu2021causal, xu2021learning} seems to be a potential solution, among which restricted Boltzmann machine (RBM) \cite{salakhutdinov2007restricted} pioneered the application of causal learning in recommendation.
+As shown in Fig.~\ref{graph_set_one}, for a user RBM takes each element of the user's feature vector as an independent unit.
+Then, it builds the so-called causal relations from these units to the user's interacted items encoded by one-hot, used to model the causality between the user's features and his behaviors (\textit{i.e.}, represented by his interactions with items).
+As a result, by learning the weights of relations, RBM could unravel how user's features influence his behaviors correspondingly and give them practical meanings oriented to different scenarios, which are definitely helpful to explain the formation of user-item interactions.
+On the other hand, factorization machine (FM) \cite{rendle2010factorization} can be recognized as another pioneer, resorting to casual learning as a strategy for alleviating the sparsity problem in recommendation.
+In detail, from a fine-grained perspective, FM builds the causal relations between each pair of elements in user's feature vector, named feature interactions, by integrating support vector machine (SVM) with SVD (Tab.~\ref{SVD} gives details).
+In that case, as a supplement, these discovered causality hidden in user's feature vector contributes to enriching recommendation information.
+Although RBM and FM are models based on shallow learning, their rationales soon widened to based on deep learning and motivated a variety of deep causal learning-based recommendation models, including DeepFM \cite{guo2017deepfm}, xDeepFM \cite{lian2018xdeepfm}, deep Boltzmann machine \cite{salakhutdinov2009deep, hu2018deep} and stuff.